caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 1. What it is:

     - Design thinking is a five-step problem-solving process.
-It is iterative, flexible, and focused on collaboration between designers and users.
+It is iterative, flexible, and focused on collaboration between designers, stakeholders and users.

 2. When it is used: